-SACC Manual clause A0220T (2014-06-26) Financial Evaluation
+SACC Manual Clause A0220T (2014-06-26), Evaluation of Price

 4.2 Basis of Selection

 A bid must comply with the requirements of the bid solicitation and meet all mandatory technical evaluation criteria to be declared responsive.
 The responsive bid with the lowest evaluated price will be recommended for award of a contract.